exercism/rust/docs/maintaining.md

   - write scripts to do one thing well
   - prefer GNU versions of `sed` and other utilities
 - Prefer Bash for scripting
-  - Strive for compatibility. macOs still distributes Bash v3.x by default, despite v5.x being current; this means that the scripts can't depend on certain features like map.
+  - Strive for compatibility. macOS still distributes Bash v3.x by default, despite v5.x being current; this means that the scripts can't depend on certain features like map.
 - Scripts should use `#!/usr/bin/env bash` as their shebang
   - This increases portability on NixOS and macOS because contributors' preferred bash may not be installed in `/bin/bash`.
-- Prefer snakecase for script file names
+- Prefer snake case for script file names
     ```sh
     hello_world.sh
     ```
+   - This simplifies development when upgrading a script into a proper language. *Rusty tooling anyone?*
 - Script file names should include the `.sh` extension
 - Set the executable bit on scripts that should be called directly.
 - Scripts should set the following options at the top